brian-rose/daes-grad-handbook/policies.md

 - Spring: 1 May
 - Summer: 1 August

 A maximum 10-day extension may be granted by The Graduate School via email petition by the thesis chair(s) to The Graduate School at etd@albany.edu.

 ## Obtaining an M.S.
 Degree

-A student who is admitted into the Ph.D. program may obtain an M.S. degree “along the way” by completing the degree requirements outlined on pages 2–6, filling out the [Supplemental Program Application](https://www.albany.edu/graduate/graduate-programs/supplemental-degree-programs) form, and paying the $20 fee.
+A student who is admitted into the Ph.D. program may obtain an M.S. degree “along the way” by completing the degree requirements (either for [Atmospheric Science M.S.](atm-ms.md#program-requirements) or [Climate Science M.S.](clm-ms.md#program-requirements)), filling out the [Supplemental Program Application](https://www.albany.edu/graduate/graduate-programs/supplemental-degree-programs) form, and paying the $20 fee.

 ## Research Credit Descriptions